-In the US, Cipro XR (ciprofloxacin systemic) is a member of the drug class quinolones and is used to treat Anthrax, Anthrax Prophylaxis, Bacteremia, Bacterial Infection, Bladder Infection, Bone infection, Bronchitis, Chancroid, Cholera, Crohn's Disease, Cutaneous Bacillus anthracis, Diverticulitis, Epididymitis - Sexually Transmitted, Febrile Neutropenia, Gonococcal Infection - Disseminated, Gonococcal Infection - Uncomplicated, Granuloma Inguinale, Infection Prophylaxis, Infectious Diarrhea, Intraabdominal Infection, Joint Infection, Kidney Infections, Meningococcal Meningitis Prophylaxis, Mycobacterium avium-intracellulare - Treatment, Nosocomial Pneumonia, Peritonitis, Plague, Pneumonia, Pneumonia with Cystic Fibrosis, Prostatitis, Rabbit Fever, Salmonella Enteric Fever, Salmonella Gastroenteritis, Shigellosis, Sinusitis, Skin or Soft Tissue Infection, Traveler's Diarrhea, Tuberculosis - Active, Typhoid Fever and Urinary Tract Infection.
+In the US, Cipro XR (ciprofloxacin systemic) is a member of the drug class quinolones and is used to treat Anthrax, Anthrax Prophylaxis, Bacteremia, Bacterial Infection, Bladder Infection, Bone infection, Bronchitis, Chancroid, Cholera, Cutaneous Bacillus anthracis, Diverticulitis, Epididymitis - Sexually Transmitted, Febrile Neutropenia, Gonococcal Infection - Disseminated, Gonococcal Infection - Uncomplicated, Granuloma Inguinale, Infection Prophylaxis, Infectious Diarrhea, Intraabdominal Infection, Joint Infection, Kidney Infections, Meningococcal Meningitis Prophylaxis, Mycobacterium avium-intracellulare - Treatment, Nosocomial Pneumonia, Peritonitis, Plague, Plague Prophylaxis, Pneumonia, Pneumonia with Cystic Fibrosis, Prostatitis, Rabbit Fever, Salmonella Enteric Fever, Salmonella Gastroenteritis, Shigellosis, Sinusitis, Skin and Structure Infection, Skin or Soft Tissue Infection, Surgical Prophylaxis, Traveler's Diarrhea, Tuberculosis - Active, Typhoid Fever and Urinary Tract Infection.

 Ingredient matches for Cipro XR

 Ciprofloxacin is reported as an ingredient of Cipro XR in the following countries:

 Ciprofloxacin hydrochloride and betaine (a derivative of Ciprofloxacin) is reported as an ingredient of Cipro XR in the following countries: